• Skip to primary navigation

 pot of chicken broth before cooking with the cooked chicken and veggies

-1. Put the leek greens, washed carrots peels, celery leaves, garlic, onions, bouquet garni, and the bay leaf on the bottom of the Dutch oven.
+1. Put the following vegetables and spices on the bottom of the Dutch oven: leek greens, washed carrots peels, celery leaves, garlic, onions, bouquet garni, and the bay leaf.
 Place the chicken on top and add the salt and black peppercorns.
-Cover with 12 cups of cold, filtered water.
+Cover with 12 cups of cold, filtered water to make this delicious cock-a-leekie soup. (image 1)

 straining broth and adding rice to broth in a pot

-3. Strain the stock by pouring into a fine mesh strainer that in held over top of a large bowl.
-You should have 10 cups of chicken stock.
+1. Strain the stock for the cock-a-leekie soup by pouring through a fine mesh strainer that is held over top of a large bowl.
+You should have 10 cups of chicken stock. (image 3)

-4. Pour the stock back into the Dutch oven and add the long grain rice.
+2. Pour the stock back into the Dutch oven and add the long grain rice. (image 4)

 adding veggies, prunes, and spices to the soup

-5. Add the chunky leeks, celery, carrots, and prunes.
-Cook with a lid on for 30 minutes over medium low heat.
+1. Add the chunky leeks, celery, carrots, and prunes.
+Cook the cock-a-leekie soup with a lid on for 30 minutes over medium low heat. (image 5)

-6. Add the sliced leeks, salt, and black pepper.
-Cook for 10 minutes.
+2. Add the sliced leeks, salt, and black pepper.
+Cook for 10 minutes to finish the cock-a-leekie soup. (image 6)

 pot of cock-a-leekie soup with a person dipping bread into a bowl of soup

-7. Taste and adjust seasonings, so the broth is to your liking.
+1. Taste and adjust seasonings, so the broth is to your liking. (image 7)

-8. Divide the chicken into 6 bowls, ladle soup on top and garnish with fresh parsley.
-Serve immediately with a slice of fresh, homemade crusty bread like our Cob loaf.
+2. Divide the chicken into 6 bowls, ladle the cock-a-leekie soup on top and garnish with fresh parsley.
+Serve immediately with a slice of fresh, homemade crusty bread like our Cob loaf. (image 8)

 Recipe FAQs